-Problem is, that kind of Vibe is not so easily gotten, mainly because of the “genuine” attribute.
-Actually, it cannot be easily gotten, since if it was, that would be an ordinary and even somewhat expected trait, and as such, having that trait would not give your Fundamentals any extra boost.
+Problem is though, that kind of Vibe is not so easily gotten, mainly because of the “genuine” attribute.
+Actually, it cannot be easily gotten, since if it was, that would be an ordinary and even somewhat expected trait, and as such, having that trait would not give any extra boost to your Fundamentals.
 I mentioned this already a few times, but let me stress it once again: there being a significant “barrier to entry” is a good thing, since it makes whatever we are going after more difficult to reach, and more valuable as a result.
-Every time there is a significant barrier to entry to overcome, the vast majority of people attempting the feat give up along the way, and this is good news for the few strong-willed individuals who go all the way, no matter how difficult that journey can be, and who get to reap the rewards in the end.
+Every time there is a significant barrier to entry to overcome, the vast majority of people attempting the feat will give up along the way, and this is good news for the few strong-willed individuals who manage to go all the way through – no matter how difficult that journey can be – and who get to reap the rewards.

 When it comes to Looks, there are a few unchangeables we just need to accept, and quite a lot of changeables where we can focus our efforts on.
-With Vibe the situation is even better, since there are still a few things outside of our control (mainly personality type, personality disorders, IQ), but compared to Looks we have even more leverage on the changeables.
+With Vibe the situation is even better, since there are still a few things outside of our control (e.g. personality type, personality disorders, IQ, etc), but compared to Looks we have even more leverage on the changeables.
 That was for the good news.
-For the less-good news, meaningful changes to Vibe can only be had in the longer term, for reason that we will discuss in a short while.
+For the less-good news, meaningful changes to Vibe can only be had in the longer term, for reasons that we will soon discuss.

-Another thing before we get started: like the guide on maximising Looks, this post is huge, more than 9000 words, hence I recommend to either bookmark this page and come back here a few times, or print it.
-It’s just too much info to fully digest in one go.
+Another thing before we get started: like the guide on maximising Looks, this post is huge, more than 9000 words, hence I recommend you to either bookmark this page and come back here a few times, or print it.
+It’s just too much info to fully digest in one go only.

-Everything we are going to discuss focuses on the “dominant” aspect of Vibe, hence not to the value of someone as a person.
-And the way I use “dominant” is very much equivalent to “confident,” but my problem with the word “confident” is that it has been over-used in recent years, and just like the over-used corporate buzzwords, it has lost its meaning in the end.
+Everything we are going to discuss focuses on the “dominant” aspect of Vibe, hence not on the value of someone as a person (what I mean will be clear later on).
+And the way I use “dominant” is very much equivalent to “confident”, but my problem with the word “confident” is that it has been over-used in recent years, and just like the over-used corporate buzzwords, it has lost its original meaning in the end.

 ● Inner Core (80%)